TKomericki/Rhetos-wiki/Low-level-object-model-concepts.md

 ### OldDataLoaded

-(available since Rhetos v2.12)

-Use OldDataLoaded to initialize or change the data before saving it to the database and before applying other business rules, if the previous data state needs to be analyzed.
+Use OldDataLoaded to **initialize or change the data** before saving it to the database and before applying other business rules, if the **previous data** state needs to be considered.
+Available since Rhetos v2.12.

 See *LoadOldItems* helper (above) for loading the old data values to be reused in multiple business rules.

 Example task:

+> Each time a reviewer changes the existing review score,
-> Use the low-level concept "OldDataLoaded" to append information to the review text,
+> append this information to the review text:
-> each time a reviewer changes the existing review score: "(changed from {old score} to {new score})"
+> "(changed from {old score} to {new score})"

 Solution: